asuh/front-end-windows/readme.md

 ## Winget

 Included by default in Windows 11 is a package manager called Winget.
-Because it's pre-installed, you can immeidately use it to install applications and software.
+Because it's pre-installed, you can immediately use it to install applications and software.

 Historically, because this package manager is one of the newest ones for Windows, it doesn't have as many applications or packages available.
 But, as 2026, there is a good chance you'll find what you need.